Donnie Elbert: Career

-He returned to the US the same year and had his first US chart hit in over a decade with the Rare Bullet release, "Can't Get Over Losing You", which reached #26 on the Billboard R&B chart.
+He returned to the US the same year and had his first US chart hit in over a decade with the Rare Bullet release, "Can't Get Over Losing You", which reached No. 26 on the Billboard R&B chart.
 The track and its b-side, "Got To Get Myself Together", both written by Elbert, were released several times on different labels in subsequent years.
 After the success of that record, Elbert moved labels for a re-make of the Supremes' 1964 hit, "Where Did Our Love Go?" on All Platinum.
-It became his biggest hit, reaching #15 on the Billboard pop chart, #6 on the R&B chart, and (in 1972) #8 in the UK.
-Its follow-up, "Sweet Baby" reached #30 on the R&B chart in early 1972.
+It became his biggest hit, reaching No. 15 on the Billboard pop chart, No. 6 on the R&B chart, and (in 1972) No. 8 in the UK.
+Its follow-up, "Sweet Baby" reached No. 30 on the US R&B chart in early 1972.

 Elbert then signed with Avco-Embassy, where he entered the recording studio with the successful production team of Hugo & Luigi.
-His cover of the Four Tops' "I Can't Help Myself" reached #14 on the Billboard R&B chart, but climbed as high as #2 on the alternative Cashbox R&B chart.
+His cover of the Four Tops' "I Can't Help Myself" reached No. 14 on the Billboard R&B chart, but climbed to No. 2 on the alternative Cashbox R&B chart.
 Elbert baulked at the label's insistence that he record material associated with Motown and departed with only a few tracks left to record for an album.
 Even so, the album was released after Avco sold it on to a budget label, Trip.

 He returned to All Platinum and had a run of minor R&B hits, but left after a disagreement over the claimed authorship of Shirley & Company's R&B chart-topper "Shame Shame Shame", which was credited to label owner Sylvia Robinson.
-Elbert was also involved in a copyright wrangle over Darrell Banks' major R&B and pop hit in 1966, "Open The Door To Your Heart".
+Elbert was also involved in a copyright wrangle over Darrell Banks' major R&B and pop hit in 1966, "Open the Door to Your Heart".
 He had originally written the song as "Baby Walk Right In" (still its alternative legal title) and given it to Banks, but received no writing credit on the original record.
 Eventually, the matter was resolved by BMI with a disgruntled Elbert awarded joint authorship with Banks.
 "Open The Door" has since been given award-winning status by BMI and is one of over 100 songs written or co-written by Elbert.

 For 1975's "You Keep Me Crying (With Your Lying)", Elbert formed his own label and "I Got to Get Myself Together", appeared on an imprint bearing his surname, but it was among his final recordings.